ASteinheiser/react-rpg.com/README.md

 - [ ] upgrade the merchant's shop
   - [ ] backpack upgrade
 - [ ] implement new items into chest drop (use player level)
+- [ ] rebalance the items and monster stats
+- [ ] back buttons on game start dialogs
+- [ ] settings button with dialog
+  - [ ] quit to menu button
 ### Expand story mode
 - [ ] better maps for story mode
 - [ ] cohesive story for story mode